h0rzn/sensor-app/README.md

 The UI is designed for a 5'' display (480x320).
 Responsive design is planned.

-Repository for the Windows-Deamon can be found <here>.
+The Windows-Deamon is currently in a rather early state but the source code will be uploaded soon.

 ##
 ```json